IRL2/nanover-docs/source/installation.rst

         conda update nanover-server

+You can find the latest version of ``nanover-server`` on the `Anaconda page for the package <https://anaconda.org/IRL/nanover-server>`_.
-If you can't seem to update to the latest version of the NanoVer server, there may be some issue with the dependencies of the packages.
+If you can't seem to update to the latest version, there may be some issue with the dependencies of the packages.
 In this case, we recommend creating a new conda environment and reinstalling :code:`nanover-server`, following the :ref:`installation instructions<installing_the_server>`.